amitshomer/Project_DMR/README.md

 conda env create -f dmr_project.yml
 ```

-Now you should instal the following [Chamfer distance] (https://github.com/ThibaultGROUEIX/ChamferDistancePytorch) or install other implementation and change the code.
+Install the following [Chamfer distance](https://github.com/ThibaultGROUEIX/ChamferDistancePytorch) or install other implementation and change the code.
 Follow the authors instructions to install the Chmafer distance correctly.
 The git should be in the following path : ``` Project_DMR/ChamferDistancePytorch```